WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 ## Before You Begin

 The "Watson Data Platform" labs are done using the IBM cloud.
-It uses a set of fully managed cloud data services; Cloudant and dashDB for Analytics to persist data and Data Connect to ingest data.
-These services are available in Bluemix, IBM’s cloud platform as a service (PaaS).
-It also uses Watson Analytics, IBM’s smart data discovery service on the cloud and the IBM Data Science Experience, an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
+They use a set of fully managed cloud data services; Cloudant and dashDB for Analytics to persist data and Data Connect to ingest data.
+These services are available in Bluemix, IBM’s cloud platform.
+They also use Watson Analytics, IBM’s smart data discovery service on the cloud and the IBM Data Science Experience, an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
 Lastly, several of the labs require that you download a few files that are used as source datasets and to assist in building an application.

 ## Workflow